-In 1853, he homesteaded a ranch near the junction of the Huerfano and Arkansas Rivers.
-At this time he was “married” to an Arapahoe woman named Sycamore.
-Settling in the midst of Ute territory, most other area pioneers were driven away by the tribe.
-However, when Charles was threatened by them, he and his wife Sycamore, both fought steadily against them for more than two hours, before the Ute finally retreated.
+In 1853, he homesteaded a ranch near the Huerfano and Arkansas Rivers junction in Colorado.
+He was “married” to an Arapaho woman named Sycamore.
+Settling amid Ute territory, most other area pioneers were driven away by the tribe.
+However, when they threatened Charles, he and his wife, Sycamore, fought steadily against them for over two hours before the Ute finally retreated.
 In 1861, he became one of the first three County Commissioners of Huerfano County, Colorado Territory.
-Over the years, he also operated a ferry across the Arkansas River, ran a saloon near Fort Reynolds, Colorado, and acted as a scout during the Indian wars.
+Over the years, he operated a ferry across the Arkansas River, ran a saloon near Fort Reynolds, Colorado, and acted as a scout during the Indian wars.

-Though he lived on his ranch for 30 years, it was later found that the land didn’t qualify under US Government Homestead rules and he eventually lost his property.
-He spent his last years with his second “legal” wife, Juanita Gomez, living in near poverty.
-He died on June 17, 1882 and was buried in the Saint Vrain Cemetery in Avondale, Colorado.
+Though he lived on his ranch for 30 years, it was later found that the land didn’t qualify under US Government Homestead rules, and he eventually lost his property.
+He spent his last years living in near poverty with his second “legal” wife, Juanita Gomez.
+He died on June 17, 1882, and was buried in the Saint Vrain Cemetery in Avondale, Colorado.
 The original headstone marking the exact location of his grave was swept away by one of the many floods of the nearby Huerfano River.
 However, an elevated memorial headstone was later erected.